- One Comment

 1. Sardines*

-Before you turn your nose up at sardines, hear me out.
+Before you turn your nose up at sardines, hear us out.
 Sardines are one of the best first foods for babies that you can offer.
 For one, they’re so easy to prepare.
 Just open up a can and serve.
+Busy parents rejoice.

-Sardines are an excellent source of protein and omega-3s, which are very important for your baby’s brain development…plus…they’re one of the lowest mercury and safest fish to offer to your baby (see our ultimate fish guide for a complete list of the safest and healthiest fish for babies and toddlers).
+More than that though, sardines are an excellent source of protein, iron and omega-3s (a type of healthy fat which is critical for healthy growth and brain development in the first 3 years of life).
+Plus, they’re one of the lowest mercury and safest fish to offer to your baby (see our ultimate fish guide for a complete list of the safest and healthiest fish for babies and toddlers).

-Sardines are also extremely soft and easy for your baby to chew, and fall within phase 2 of the Texture Timeline™.
+Sardines are also extremely soft and easy for your baby to chew for baby led weaning, and fall within phase 2 of the Texture Timeline™.
 Despite the smell, most babies LOVE the taste of sardines, and exposing them to the flavor early and often will only help you in the long run because it helps prevent pickiness later on.

-See the video below for how to serve sardines based on the texture phase your baby is in (as a puréed baby food or finger food).
+See the video below for how to serve sardines based on the feeding method and texture phase your baby is in (as a puréed baby food or finger food).

-Eggs are one of the top first foods for babies because they are so nutrient-dense.
-The yolk in particular contains a lot of fat and iron, both of which are very important for your baby’s growth and development.
+Eggs, particularly the yolks, are one of the top first foods for babies because they are so nutrient-dense.
+The yolk in particular contains a lot of fat, iron, zinc and choline, while the egg white is a high protein food.

 3. Chicken